Baeksw98/SwinGPT/README.md

 ![OD_output_1](swingpt/demo/examples/OD_output_1.png)
 ![OD_output_2](swingpt/demo/examples/OD_output_2.png)

-## Credits
-- **SwinGPT_KB_CT was developed by Sangwon Baek as part of the KakaoBrain coding test.**
-- **Special thanks to KakaoBrain for providing abundant resources for exploration!**

 ### Explanation
 - **Introduction**: Briefly describes the purpose and functionality of the project.
 - **Installation**: Lists system requirements and installation steps for necessary libraries.
 - **Configuration**: Details how to configure the system and Git settings for project setup.
 - **Training**: Divided into sub-sections for different GPU configurations, providing clear, executable commands for each scenario.
 - **Usage**: This section can include basic commands to run the project or how to use the trained model.
-- **Credits**: Acknowledges the contributions and context of the project development.